Chronicle (American TV program)

 Chronicle is an American newsmagazine television program that is produced by two New England television stations owned by Hearst Television: WCVB-TV (channel 5) in Boston, Massachusetts and WMUR-TV (channel 9) in Manchester, New Hampshire.
 The program premiered on WCVB on January 25, 1982, and the WMUR version premiered in September 2001.
 It airs weeknights at 7:00 p.m. on WMUR and 7:30 p.m. on WCVB, offering an informative lifestyle, cultural and news-related magazine format, most often covering a single topic within each broadcast.

 The introductions of each segment and of the program itself are broadcast live, while on-location material is pre-recorded.
-On October 25, 2006, the WCVB edition of Chronicle began broadcasting in high definition, converting all story segments to a letterboxed format.
-It is unknown as to whether the WMUR New Hampshire edition will follow suit.
+On October 25, 2006, the WCVB edition of Chronicle began broadcasting in high definition, airing letterboxed on WCVB's analog signal until its 2009 phase-out, with WMUR New Hampshire edition also following suit.
 In addition, WTAE-TV (channel 4) in Pittsburgh, Pennsylvania, also owned by Hearst, has produced a series of specials based on the Chronicle format since 2013.
 Other Hearst stations have since done specials under the Chronicle format including WESH (channel 2) in Daytona Beach, Florida; WXII-TV (channel 12) in Winston-Salem, North Carolina and WVTM-TV (channel 13) in Birmingham, Alabama (the latter of which will start in fall 2018).